 It’s late spring, 2009.
 The markets are in full recovery mode.
 After bottoming at 666 (how appropriate) on March 6th, the S&P stages a 20% rally over the next eight days and a subsequent 20% rally over the next two months.
 We know, now, that this rally went on to more than triple the S&P over the next five years.
 I’m at my Soldier’s house and I comment, “ you must be doing pretty well, markets have rallied huge over the last couple months.”

 “No. Sold it a couple months ago.
 It just kept going down.”

 Well, here we are.
 Of course it didn’t “keep going down.”
 Had she stayed in the game, she would probably be up some 150% with dividends.
 Who’s fault is this?
 Mine, of course.
 I was hasty in advising her to start investing in markets.
 This was clearly money she couldn’t afford to lose.
 And, not only did I not understand her risk tolerance, but I didn’t understand that most folks don’t understand their own risk tolerance.
+Investors should focus on what they know.
+For example, if you are into gaming, you may like companies on this list of gaming stocks.
 When markets are stable/rising, everyone has a high risk tolerance.
 When markets fall, most of those self-identified cowboys get shaken out at the first sign of panic.
 So, what can you do to understand your capacity for handling volatility?
 Try this: